6 Balance of payments (BOP): Importance and components of BOP

 • Large secondary-income surplus, led by remittances from the Indian diaspora.

-• Surplus on the financial account, driven by FDI and FPI inflows, more than financing the current-account deficit.
+• Surplus on the financial account, driven by FDI and FPI inflows.

-• Steady accumulation of foreign-exchange reserves by the RBI.
+• Steady accumulation of forex reserves by the RBI (> USD 650 billion at recent peaks).

 The 1991 BoP crisis — when reserves fell to roughly two weeks of imports — triggered the LPG reforms and the gradual move from a fixed to a managed-float exchange-rate regime.